 For the record, I mostly did not like the last book.
 I had been a fan of the series since the first book came out, and I was on line at midnight to buy The Deathly Hallows.
 I had the book read by 9:30 that morning and I have not touched the book since.
 Partially this is because I’ve had the book loaned to friends and relatives for much of the intervening three years, but mostly because I just did not care to read it again.
 The book does away with Hogwarts and its various intrigues to focus on the much less interesting battle between good and evil.
 That was to be expected and is understandable, but the school stuff was replaced with interminable camping scenes.
 While I did not hate the book, I did enjoy it much less than the other books in the series.

 The movie, however, is better than the others are for some of the same reasons the book was worse.
 The lack of Hogwarts is to the movies advantage.
 Those parts never really worked in the movies and Deathly Hallows benefits from their absence.
 The camping scenes, which drag in the book, actually help the movie maintain its tension.
-Combined with the captivity landscapes in some of those shots it helps make Harry and his companions feel isolated and lost.
+Combined with the captivating landscapes in some of those shots help make Harry and his companions feel isolated and lost.

 It is also apparent how much better the principle actors are than they were in the first couple of movies.
-This movie relies on the trio, Harry, Ron and Hermione, and they do a good job.
+This movie relies on the trio of Harry, Ron, and Hermione, and the three performers do a good job.
 The movie feels more like a thriller or horror movie rather than the straight magical adventure of the previous ones.
 This is something from the books that had been lost in the previous films.
 However, Deathly Hallows sticks more successfully to the book’s tone.

 Harry Potter and the Deathly Hallows, Part 1 is a flawed but entertaining movie.
 Even with those flaws, it is the best Harry Potter film.
 It is sad to see Harry go, but I’m glad he gets to leave in such a satisfactory manner.